SofieBiosciences/SoftwareStandards/README.md

 Python is the center-point of Elixys.
 It controls how each sequence operation functions [timing, turning on/off valves, record creation],and it is the layer that does all communication between the User Interface and the Firmware.
 If a code-change is around a business rule; think this is the layer that will need to change.

 #### C++
 C++ contains all the low-level controls for the hardware.
+This layer should very seldomly be changed once hardware revisions has been finalized.

 #### Javascript
 Javascript contains the workflow of the User Interface.
-This contains rules such as, what the user will be able to control and where will the user go next.
+This contains rules such as, what the user will be able to control and what will be displayed next to the user.

 #### CSS/SCSS HTML
-CSS/SCSS and HTML is used to visually display the data to the user.
+CSS/SCSS and HTML is used to visually display the controls and data to the user.

 ### Tracking Deployed Software Revision Changes/History